mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing contact.

-Hint:  One custom name may appear multiple times in case of multivalue customs (custom must be defined as multivalue on web interface).
+*Hint*:  One custom name may appear multiple times in case of multivalue customs (custom must be defined as multivalue on web interface).
 In this case new content will be added to existing custom instead of replacing previous one.

-Hint: If you want to remove every existing content value for multivalue customs then pass null as content value at the beginning of method call:
+*Hint*: If you want to remove every existing content value for multivalue customs then pass null as content value at the beginning of method call:

 "customs" : [
     {